History of Test cricket from 1877 to 1883: Australia win in England 1882

 "Peate", wrote Moody, "swished the first ball to leg for two, flukily played the next one, tried to hit the last ball of the over, but missed, and it bowled him.
 The game was won by seven runs."
 Studd had not faced a delivery.
-Peate later explained his actions, although there are numerous accounts of his actual words.
-Thankfully, they do not vary much from "Ah couldn't troost Maister Stood!"
+Peate later explained his actions.
+Although there are numerous accounts of his actual words, they do not vary much from "Ah couldn't troost Maister Stood!"

 One spectator died of heart failure at the end of the Australian innings (rather than during the tense finishing stages, as has often been claimed); another is said to have bitten through his brother-in-law's umbrella handle.
 For the first time, an England side had lost a Test match in England.

 Spofforth, having taken seven for 44 in this innings (making it fourteen for ninety in the match), bowled his last eleven overs for two runs and four wickets, those two runs and four wickets coming off his last seven deliveries.
 He was carried shoulder-high from the field.
 His break-backs had been almost unplayable on this wicket; indeed, Giffen believed that every single one of them would have destroyed the stumps had not the bat got in the way.

 After the match, a mock obituary was famously inserted in the Sporting Times, which read: